Gernot Trauner: Feyenoord

 Trauner joined Eredivisie club Feyenoord on 26 July 2021, for a reported fee of €1 million.
 He made his competitive debut for the club on 5 July, in a 3–0 away win against FC Luzern in the UEFA Europa Conference League.
 His home debut in the De Kuip followed in the return game a week later.
 On 15 August, Trauner made his Eredivisie debut in a 4–0 victory against Willem II.
 He held on to a place in the starting lineup throughout the season, as Feyenoord impressed in the first season under head coach Arne Slot, finishing third in the league table.
 Their main success, however, was in the UEFA Europa Conference League, where the club reached the final – the club's first European final since 2002.
 They were eventually beaten 1–0 in the final by José Mourinho's Roma.
 Trauner was voted into the Team of the Season of the inaugural tournament.

 Following Jens Toornstra's departure, Feyenoord head coach Arne Slot chose Trauner as team captain for the league opener, a 5–2 win against Vitesse on 7 August 2022.
 His performance as captain was praised by pundit Emile Schelvis, who said he had "fought as a true captain" in RTV Rijnmond.
 In the end, long-time Feyenoord player Orkun Kökçü was made the new permanent club captain, with Trauner taking over duties as vice-captain.
 Trauner sustained a knee injury during practice on 22 December 2022 which required surgery, sidelining him for the following months.
+Feyenoord went on to win the 2022–23 Eredivisie, earning Trauner the first prize of his career.

+Ahead of the 2023–24 season, Trauner was made the club's new captain after the departure of Orkun Kökçü.

 International career

 Trauner has represented Austria at under-18, under-19 and under-21 level and was a member of the Austrian squad at the 2010 UEFA European Under-19 Championship, where he played in all three of Austria's games and scored against England.

-He made his debut for the Austria national football team on 16 October 2018 in a friendly against Denmark.
+He made his debut for the Austrian national team on 16 October 2018 in a friendly against Denmark.
+On 11 November 2020, he scored his first international goal in a 3–0 away friendly win against Luxembourg.

+On 7 June 2024, he was named in the 26-man squad for the UEFA Euro 2024.
+On 21 June, he scored his country's first goal from a header in a 3–1 victory over Poland.